Zero-emissions Access Program grant

-- Third-party contract, lease, or purchase of zero-emissions vehicles and charging equipment.
+- Third-party contract, lease, or purchase of zero-emission vehicles and charging equipment

-- Construction or installation of zero-emissions charging station infrastructure for a carshare.
+- Construction or installation of zero-emission charging station infrastructure for a carshare

-- Operational costs to develop, implement, and manage a zero-emissions carshare program.
+- Operational costs to develop, implement, and manage a zero-emission carshare program

-Project proposals may include planning activities if projects are running by June 30, 2023.
+New project proposals may include planning activities if projects are running by June 30, 2024.

 WSDOT strongly encourages applicants to design projects that maximize the accessibility of carshare vehicles and program materials.
 Applicants can prioritize access by:

-- Housing vehicles in locations that promote safety and ease of use for all levels of ability.
+- Stationing vehicles in locations that promote safety and ease of use for all levels of ability

-- Intentionally planning outreach and training activities for the specific needs of a community.
+- Intentionally planning outreach and training activities for the specific needs of the community

-- Creating paths to participation for community members who are unbanked, have limited access to technology, or who otherwise face barriers to using the carshare.
+- Creating paths to participation for community members without bank accounts, who have limited access to technology, or who otherwise face barriers to using the carshare

-Property bought with ZAP grant funds by non-government organizations must be used only for the carshare program.
-If the property is sold, the proceeds must be used for the carshare program only.
-At the end of the ZAP-funded carshare, non-government organizations who wish to keep any property purchased with state funds must reimburse the state the fair market value of the property at that time.
+Property and assets bought with ZAP grant funds by non-government organizations must be used only for the carshare program.
+If the property or asset is sold, the proceeds must be used for the carshare program only.
+At the end of the ZAP-funded carshare, non-government organizations who wish to keep any property or asset purchased with state funds must reimburse the state the fair market value of the property or asset at that time.

-ZAP grant applicants must provide matching funds as direct contributions or gifts-in-kind equal to at least 10 percent of the total project cost.
+ZAP grant applicants must provide matching funds as direct contributions or gifts-in-kind equal to at least 10% of the total project cost.